rossetti/KSLBook/docs/07-Chapter7.md

     }
 ```

-To fill the inventory, we simply need to check if the amount on hand is sufficient, if so, the amount if filled, if not the amount to back order is determined.
+To fill the inventory, we simply need to check if the amount on hand is sufficient, if so, the amount is filled, if not the amount to back order is determined.
 Because the filling of demand or the back ordering of demand may cause the change of the inventory position, the inventory position must be checked to see if a replenishment is required.

 ```kt
     override fun fillInventory(demand: Int) {